SERG-Delft/delftswa/2021/assignment.md

 ##### Essay 4.SUS: Sustainability Analysis

-Look into the change history of the project and find code changes that are related to green computing, based on the [Green Software engineering lecture by Luís Cruz](slides/sa-green-se.pdf).
+Look into the change history of the project and find code changes that are related to green computing, based on the [Green Software Engineering lecture by Luís Cruz](slides/sa-green-se.pdf).
 Present and discuss the rationale behind those changes:

 - A) **Analyze the change history** of the project and find code changes that are related to green computing.
 Present and discuss the rationale behind those changes.